Healthdirect Free Australian health advice you can count on.

 How is trichomoniasis treated?

 You should take metronidazole with food.
-Avoid alcohol during your treatment and for 24 hours after you have finished taking antibiotics.
+Avoid alcohol during your treatment and for 24 to 48 hours after you finish taking antibiotics.

-You are also recommended to avoid sexual contact, even with a condom, for 7 days after you have started your treatment, or until you have finished your antibiotics and your symptoms have gone away — whichever is later.
+You should avoid sexual contact, even with a condom, for 7 days after you start treatment, or until you finish the antibiotics and your symptoms have gone away — whichever is later.

 If your symptoms do not resolve after treatment, speak with your doctor or sexual health clinic.